Menu

 Our well planned and sequenced English curriculum has resulted in a school community who value and promote reading and writing.
 Our pupil group of Reading Champions, promote reading across the school which is enhanced by a range of WOW days and immersive experiences.
 Children are given a wealth of opportunities to write for a purpose in all aspects of the curriculum as well as in their English lessons.

 Children in our school achieve highly in the Phonics Screening check and in the KS1 and KS2 assessments.
-Our last published results in 2019 before the COVID pandemic showed high attainment in all areas.

 Documents sent home regarding reading in our school